Axelina Johansson: Career

 As the 2022 Collegiate season moved outdoors, Johansson threw a personal best 18.39m to finish runner up in the shot put at the Big Ten Outdoor Championships.
 Johansson was subsequently honoured with the Big Ten Women's Outdoor Freshman of the Year award.

 Johansson finished third at the 2022 NCAA Division I Outdoor Track and Field Championships after throwing 18.06m at Hayward Field in Eugene, Oregon.
 Johansson also competed in Eugene, Oregon at the 2022 World Athletics Championships where she landed a new personal best throw 18.57m to reach the final of the women's shot put before ultimately finishing in twelfth place.
 Johansson went to Munich to compete in the 2022 European Athletics Championships – Women's shot put and reached the final, finishing seventh with a first round throw of 18.04 which she never bettered.

+She won the NCAA title in June 2023.
+That month, she was a bronze medalist in the shot put at the 2023 European Athletics Team Championships in Silesia.
+She finished 13th at the 2023 World Athletics Championships in Budapest in August 2023.

+She finished eighth at the 2024 World Athletics Indoor Championships in Glasgow with a season’s best throw measured at 18.68 metres.
+In June 2024, she finished third at the NCAA Division 1 Championship shot put competition.